Frequently Asked Questions

 Is this course better than an on-line first aid course?

 Probably the most valuable part of the WFAC is the simulations, including feedback from knowledgeable and experienced instructors.
 This is not available from an on-line course.

 Why are there only two courses offered per year?

 The few WFAC staff members are volunteers with jobs, families and other interests.
-Each three-day WFAC course takes about two months to prepare and another month afterward to tie up loose ends.
+Each WFAC course takes about two months to prepare and another month afterward to tie up loose ends.
 This means that course staff spends about half of each year maintaining and improving the WFAC, given the two-course-per-year schedule.

 The WFAC is an independent educational non-profit corporation.
 It is a member of the Wilderness Medical Society.
-The WFAC issues its own completion certificates, which are recognized by the National Sierra Club, the (Los) Angeles Chapter of the Sierra Club, the Philmont Boy Scout Ranch, and the Orange County High Adventure Training (BSA) program.
+The WFAC issues its own completion certificates, which are recognized by the National Sierra Club, the (Los) Angeles Chapter of the Sierra Club and the Orange County High Adventure Training (BSA) program.

 The Girl Scout Council of Greater Los Angeles accepts the WFAC completion certificate for Level-2 First Aider and Wilderness First Aid designations.